anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I have friends in overalls whose friendship I would not swap for the favor of the kings of the world.
+Quote: Remember that failure is an event, not a person.

-By: Thomas Edison
+By: Zig Ziglar